DoD-Platform-One/bigbang/docs/guides/using_bigbang/image_pull_policy.md

+# ImagePullPolicy for Big Bang

-# ImagePullPolicy at Big Bang Level
+## Setting ImagePullPolicy at the Big Bang Level

 Big Bang is currently working to standardize the adoption of a global image pull policy so that customers can set a single value and have it passed to all packages.